 Information regarding programs and funding assistance to help employers being impacted by COVID-19.

-- Accepting applications now until August 19th for Round 2 Funding.
+- Applications are no longer being accepted for this program.
 Wayne County COVID-19 Small Business Loan Program: Round Two – The Wayne County Economic Development Revolving Loan Board is re-purposing a portion of its revolving loan funds to be able to offer loans to small businesses in response to the COVID-19 pandemic.
 With additional support from the Economic Development Corporation of Wayne County, Wayne County Government, City of Richmond and a group of private investors that make up the Economic Growth Group, we have pooled $900,000 to loan to small businesses located in Wayne County that have been negatively impacted by COVID-19.
-After Round One of funding, $569,000 remains to be loaned in Round Two.
+After two funding rounds, the program has assisted 32 small businesses by providing loans totaling $746,000.

 - Manufacturing Readiness Grant Program – This grant program is now accepting applications for up to $200,000 in matching grants for companies committed to increasing their competitiveness by integrating smart technologies and processes in order to improve capacity, capability, speed and quality.
 Funding may also be utilized for health care manufacturing technology, providing financial assistance to manufacturers supporting COVID-19 response efforts.
 This grant program is being offered by the Indiana Economic Development Corporation in partnership with Conexus Indiana.